BerkeleyTrue/tnskyfmt-fnl/README.md

 ## Known issues

-* The pattern where you have `if` with its conditions and bodies on the same line is not well-supported.
 * When using fnlfmt programmatically, it may modify the AST argument.
 * Macros that aren't built-in are always indented like functions.
-* Preserving multi-line forms doesn't work if the first or second argument is a number, string, boolean, or varg.
 * Page breaks will not be preserved.

 ## Contributing